A Residual Bootstrap for Conditional Value-at-Risk: Bootstrap

 Clearly, the VaR evaluation in \eqref{eq:4.3.5} is subject to estimation risk that needs to be quantified.
 We propose the following algorithm to obtain approximately $100(1-\gamma)\%$ confidence intervals.

-The interval in \eqref{eq:4.4.8} is obtained by the EP method, that is frequently encountered in the bootstrap literature. ``Flipping around" its tails leads to the RT interval given in \eqref{eq:4.4.9}, which can be motivated by the results of \cite{falk1991coverage}.\footnote{In a random sample setting \cite{falk1991coverage} prove that the RT bootstrap interval for quantiles has asymptotically greater coverage than the corresponding EP bootstrap interval.
-For additional insights we refer to \cite{hall1988bootstrap}.} Clearly, the RT and the EP have equal length.
-Whereas \eqref{eq:4.4.9} in its current form emphasizes the interval's name, RT type intervals are frequently reported in their reduced form, i.e. the lower and upper bound of \eqref{eq:4.4.9} simplify to the $\gamma/2$ and $1-\gamma/2$ quantiles of $\frac{1}{B}\sum_{b=1}^B \mathbbm{1}_{\big\{\widehat{VaR}_{n,\alpha}^{*(b)}\leq x\big\}}$, respectively.
-A RT type bootstrap interval for the $VaR$ is also constructed in reduced form by \cite{christoffersen2005estimation}.
-Last, the interval in \eqref{eq:4.4.10} presumes symmetry for rationalizing its construction and completes the trinity of intervals.
+The interval in \eqref{eq:4.4.8} is obtained by the EP method, that is frequently encountered in the bootstrap literature.
+It is obtained from the (typically) infeasible equal-tailed confidence interval

+where $G_{n}^{-1}$ is the (unknown) quantile function of $\sqrt{n}(\reallywidehat{VaR}_{n,\alpha}-{VaR}_{n,\alpha})$, which is replaced by its bootstrap analogue $\hat{G}_{n,B}^{*-1}$.
+The same reasoning leads to the SY interval but with test statistic $\sqrt{n}|(\reallywidehat{VaR}_{n,\alpha}-{VaR}_{n,\alpha})|$ instead of $\sqrt{n}(\reallywidehat{VaR}_{n,\alpha}-{VaR}_{n,\alpha})$ which makes it also clear that the interval in \eqref{eq:4.4.10} presumes symmetry for rationalizing its construction. ``Flipping around" the tails of the ET interval leads to the RT interval given in \eqref{eq:4.4.9}.
+Clearly, the RT and the EP have equal length.
+Whereas \eqref{eq:4.4.9} in its current form emphasizes the interval's name, RT type intervals are frequently reported in their reduced form, i.e.~the lower and upper bound of \eqref{eq:4.4.9} simplify to the $\gamma/2$ and $1-\gamma/2$ quantiles of $\frac{1}{B}\sum_{b=1}^B \mathbbm{1}_{\big\{\reallywidehat{VaR}_{n,\alpha}^{*(b)}\leq x\big\}}$, respectively.
+RT intervals can either be motivated by the results of \cite{falk1991coverage}\footnote{In a random sample setting \cite{falk1991coverage} prove that the RT bootstrap interval for quantiles has asymptotically greater coverage than the corresponding EP bootstrap interval.
+For additional insights we refer to \cite{hall1988bootstrap}.} or as the bootstrap analogue of the (uncentered) statistic $\reallywidehat{VaR}_{n,\alpha}$.
+It is worth mentioning that RT type bootstrap intervals for the VaR are also constructed in reduced form by \cite{christoffersen2005estimation}.
+Regardless of whether we use an EP, RT or SY interval the meaning is always the same: Given the past up to and including time $n$ the probability that the conditional VaR for period $n+1$ is contained in the intervals is approximately equal to $100(1-\gamma)\%$.